cancerberoSgx/short-jsdoc/README.md

 Also use the concept of primary annotations @module, @class, @method, @property that contains secondary annotations like @extends @returns @static

 The mission is that you can just add @annotations to existing source comments without having to re-write them or change its format.

+##Rich Object Oriented Concepts support
+short-jsdoc supports a rich set of Object oriented concepts out of the box: module, @class, @property, @method, @event, @constructor, @extend, and many more!

 ## Heavy type support